Our Core Values

 In Person Worship

-We are worshipping in person again!
-Masks are required at all services.
+We are worshipping in person!
+Masks are optional at all services.
 Come join us as we sing, pray, and encounter God together.
 Check out this map to help you find your way around the inside of our building.

 We welcome and encourage children of all ages to attend worship in our sanctuary or Jubilee Hall.
 We offer an interactive bulletin to help your child engage with worship.
-We also offer worship care for children ages two through five (but not yet in kindergarten) that is provided by our child care staff.
-For questions about worship care, please contact Lisa Ross-Smith, our Child Care Coordinator, at email@example.com.
+Child care is available for children 8-weeks-old through those not yet in kindergarten.
+For questions about child care, please contact Lisa Ross-Smit, our Child Care Coordinator, at firstname.lastname@example.org.

 If you are visiting for the first time, please visit our welcome table by the check-in kiosks on the Main Level to receive more information about Children’s Ministries and to find out your child’s room number.